mautrix/docs/bridges/go/discord/direct-media.md

 [MSC3860]: https://github.com/matrix-org/matrix-spec-proposals/pull/3860

 ### Redirect in reverse proxy
-You can also configure your reverse proxy to redirect mxc://discord-media.mau.dev downloads directly to cdn.discordapp.com.
+You can also configure your reverse proxy to redirect `mxc://discord-media.mau.dev/*` downloads directly to cdn.discordapp.com.
 This method doesn't involve your media repo at all, so it already works with most clients.
-However, it won't work with servers that don't support MSC3860, which may be a problem if you want to use your bridge in federated rooms.
+However, it won't work with servers that don't support MSC3860, as they'd still try to connect to discord-media.mau.dev, which may be a problem if you want to use your bridge in federated rooms.

 <details>
 <summary>Caddy config example</summary>